d-carrigg/SlackNetBlockBuilder/index.md

 A fluent builder extension for [SlackNet](https://github.com/SlackNet/SlackNet) that simplifies creating Slack Block Kit UI elements with a clean, chainable API.

 > [!NOTE]
 > This package is currently in beta.
-The code works, but breaking changes may occur until the v1 release.
+The code passes all tests, but breaking changes may occur until the v1 release.
+>
+>
 ## Installation

 [![NuGet](https://img.shields.io/nuget/vpre/SlackNetBlockBuilder)](https://www.nuget.org/packages/SlackNetBlockBuilder/)